Pacific Coast Air Museum: Events

 Beginning in 1989, the museum held an annual 2-day weekend open house.
 By 2000, the event had become an airshow known as Wings Over Wine Country.
 It continued until 2020, when it was cancelled due to the inability to attract a demonstration team.

 It currently holds a Wings and Wheels Car Show.

 Programs

 The museum offers an aviation summer school, a merit badge in aviation program for Boy Scouts and an oral history program.

-A division of the museum called Flight Wing maintains a some of the aircraft in airworthy condition.
+A division of the museum called Flight Wing maintains some of the aircraft in airworthy condition.